 13. Bernese Mountain Dog

 The Bernese Mountain Dog is a combination of alert intelligence and calm affection.
-As guard dogs, they would serve more to give the illusion of danger than actually to be dangerous.
+As guard dogs, they would serve more to give the illusion of danger than actually dangerous.

 While these dogs tend to be aloof with people they don't know, it is unusual for them to behave aggressively, making them a perfect dog breed for women.

-That said, this breed is very protective and will jump to their women owner's defense if they feel threatened.
+That said, this breed is very protective and will jump to their women's owner's defense if they feel threatened.